6 Things You Can Do To Save Money in Your Small Business

 - And make sure you can see where the money is going

-Review your arrangement with all professional services such as your business coach, accountant or outsourced HR/recruitment…
+Review your arrangements with all professional services such as your business coach, accountant or outsourced HR/recruitment…

 Professional services are so valuable to every small business.
-They can save hours or time and heartache.
+They can save hours, time and heartache.

-However, it’s important to review your arrangements regular to ensure that you are
+However, it’s important to review your arrangements regularly to ensure that you are:

 - Still getting value for what you/your business needs